Skip to main content

 Back in ancient Greece, the main antagonists emerge as the Cult of Kosmos, shadowy figures pulling strings across the land.
 In theory, uncovering and assassinating them one by one sounds compelling.
 In practice, most of them die incidentally while you’re busy clearing unrelated questlines.

 The assassinations themselves are disappointingly rote.
 With nearly every surface climbable, gaining the high ground is trivial.
 Once above your target, killing them is rarely a challenge.
-This is compounded by overpowered RPG abilities.
+Overpowered RPG abilities makes it even more trivial.
 Whether you invest in assassination, ranged combat, or melee, you can deal absurd damage.
-A single high-level explosive arrow can wipe out entire groups and heavily injure bosses—almost a necessity, since standard melee combat is a tedious slog of parries and counterattacks.
+A single high-level explosive arrow can wipe out entire groups and heavily injure bosses, which is almost a necessity, since standard melee combat is a tedious slog of parries and counterattacks.

 Melee combat quickly devolves into repetition.
 Enemy variety is limited, and many foes are damage sponges with narrow vulnerability windows.
 Min-maxing your build becomes less an option than a requirement.
 That means endless menu management, constant upgrading, and juggling gear just to make fights tolerable.
-Legendary animals—advertised as major challenges—can take ages to kill.
+Legendary animals - the major optional challenges - can take ages to kill.

 Eventually you gain a ship, introducing mandatory naval gameplay.
-Sailing among famous islands like Mykonos and Lesbos provides a brief change of pace and some visual freshness.
+Sailing among famous islands like Mykonos and Lesbos provides a brief change of pace and a welcome change of scene.
 But naval combat feels almost unchanged from Assassin’s Creed IV: Black Flag, and by this point the repetition has already set in.

 The game wears its Witcher 3 influence on its sleeve.
-Some moral choices carry consequences, and a rudimentary dialogue system allows for light role-playing.
+Some moral choices carry consequences, and a rudimentary dialogue system allows for very light - almost binary - role-playing.
 When the narrative failed to engage me, I leaned into playing Alexios as an aggressive, reckless brute—often to unintentionally hilarious effect.
 In one case, I slaughtered a group of innocent people hiding in a cave because my Alexios failed to grasp their obvious innocence.

 Narratively, the experience is scattershot.
 You’re herded across Greece, region by region, juggling too many questlines at once.
 Each area is gated by level requirements, forcing you to grind side quests just to keep up.
 These side quests are poorly designed and exist primarily to generate experience points.

 Then there’s the resource grind.
 Weapons, armor, bows—everything needs constant upgrading.
 This demands absurd quantities of gold, leather, iron, cloth, and wood.
 Looting alone won’t cut it.
 Hunting animals is slow.
 Naval raiding helps, but even that grows tiresome.
 You might spend half an hour just to upgrade a single weapon tier.
-And as a final insult, the same resources are required to upgrade your ship—mandatory, since enemy ships scale with you.
+And as a final insult, the same resources are required to upgrade your ship.
+It is mandatory, since enemy ships scale with your character level.

-If the mechanics evolved meaningfully, this might have been tolerable.
-They don’t.
+If the mechanics evolved meaningfully, this might have been tolerable, but they don’t.
 This is an unforgivable disrespect for the player’s time.
 As real-world weeks pass, progression slows to a crawl.
-Rewards diminish.
-And subtly—yet unmistakably—you’re nudged toward the Ubisoft store, where you can buy “Time Savers.”
+And subtly you’re nudged toward the Ubisoft store, where you can buy “Time Savers.”
 That name alone confirms the intent.
 Ubisoft is holding its own game hostage, charging extra to relieve the boredom it deliberately engineered.

-Imagine reading Homer’s The Odyssey, but padded with endless filler—tedious travel logs, pointless conversations, Odysseus constantly visiting blacksmiths to upgrade his gear.
+Imagine reading Homer’s The Odyssey, but padded with endless filler, like tedious travel logs, pointless conversations, Ulysses constantly visiting blacksmiths to upgrade his gear.
 Then imagine being told you can pay extra to have Homer appear in your room and tear out the boring pages.
 That’s Assassin’s Creed: Odyssey.

 Ubisoft must be delusional.
 This game has no business being this long.
 Why stretch 10 hours of decent mechanics into 80?
 Why build such a massive world from recycled assets?
 Why tie it to the Assassin mythos while randomly sprinkling in Greek monsters?
 Why not make it its own franchise?
 As I write this, Ubisoft’s decline feels self-inflicted.
 They’ve mistaken endurance for engagement.

-I once called Assassin’s Creed: Odyssey the worst open-world game I’ve played, alongside Biomutant.
-That was imprecise.
-It’s not the worst—it’s the most boring.
+I briefly considered Assassin’s Creed: Odyssey the worst open-world game I’ve played, right alongside Biomutant.
+That was a bad take.
+It’s not the worst, but the most boring.
 Technically, it’s highly competent.
 I genuinely feel for the talented artists and engineers involved.
 But I cannot recommend it.
-My two-star rating reflects its technical polish and serviceable mechanics—nothing more.
-As a holistic experience—story, world, quests, characters, RPG systems, exploration, and combat—this game is a deliberately engineered snoozefest.
+My average rating reflects its technical polish and serviceable mechanics, and nothing more.
+As a holistic experience—story, world, quests, characters, RPG systems, exploration, and combat—this game is a deliberate snoozefest.

 Comments